slothbear/farmer_otto/readme.md

 You'll need 609 drill bits, 293 copper tubes, and 293 cut bamboos.
 That's a lot of clicking *Make It* and *Get It*.
 For top production, you'll also want to craft on all of your farms.
 That's a lot of coordinated clicking to move through all the farms, crafting on each one.
-But you figure it's worth it to get 200,000 coins (plus Coconuts and Jade) each day.

-Maybe you're crazed and you want to build Wishing Fountains on each of your twelve farms.
-That will require 13,340 crafted items, and produce 2.4 million coins a day.
+Maybe you're crazed and want the 2.4 million coins, coconuts, and jade from Wishing Fountains on **all** of your twelve farms.
+That will require 13,340 crafted items.

-You can tell Farmer Otto to perform *all* of those steps for you with this script:
+You can tell Farmer Otto to craft all those items for you with this script:

 ```ruby
 standard_farm_count.times do